Chelsoconn/225/225_study_guide.md

 There are different ways that we can explicitly bind a function's execution context upon invocation.
 If we do not explicity set the context using these methods, then JS will implicitly set the execution context.

 We can use the `call` and `apply` methods to set the execution contexts as we invoke the method/ function.
+This is called indirect invocation.
 We can also hard bind the method/ function to an object using the `bind` method.
 When we use `bind` we are not actually invoking the function, but rather, returning a new function that is hard bound to an object.

 The `call` method takes a first argument that will be set to the execution context, and subsequent comma- separated arguments that will be passed into the method/function as arguments.

-The `apply` method does the same, except the subsequent arguments are provided as an array.
+The `apply` method does the same, except the subsequent arguments are provided as an array or array-like object.

 ```js
 let launch = {